Co-theory of sorted profinite groups for PAC structures: Applications

 where $M^G:=\{m\in M\;|\;(\forall g\in G)(\sigma_g(m)=m) \}$, and the left arrow is surjective (which follows from the fact that $M\cap\acl^{\FC}_{\mathcal{L}}(M^G)\subseteq M$ is regular and from Fact \ref{fact:regular_to_sorted}).
-Hence $G(M)$ is not a small profinite group.
+Hence $\CG(M)$ is not a small profinite group.

-We know that $M^G$ and $M$ are PAC substructures in $\FC$ (see Proposition 3.51 and Proposition 3.56 in \cite{Hoff3}).
-In the case of fields (i.e. $T=$ACF), we know that $M$ is simple if and only if $G(M)$ is a small profinite group.
+We know that $M^G$ and $M$ are PAC substructures in $\FC$ (see \cite[Proposition 3.51, Proposition 3.56]{Hoff3}).
+In the case of fields (i.e. $T=$ACF), we know that $M$ is simple if and only if $\CG(M)$ is a small profinite group.
 We also know that bounded PAC substructures are simple (\cite{Polkowska}).
-Therefore it is reasonable to ask: \begin{question} Is $P$ not simple, if $G(P)$ is unbounded? (for $P$ being a PAC substructure of a stable monster model) \end{question}
+Therefore it is reasonable to ask: \begin{question} Is $P$ not simple, if $\CG(P)$ is unbounded? (for $P$ being a PAC substructure of a stable monster model) \end{question}

 \begin{remark} Note that Question \ref{final.q1} has positive answer in the case of DCF$_0$, i.e. if $(K,\partial)$ is a simple PAC differential subfield of some monster model of DCF$_0$, then $\CG_{\dcf_0}(K)$ is small.
 To see this, we note that the reduct $K$ of $(K,\partial)$ is simple PAC field, hence $\CG_{\acf_0}(K)$ is a small profinite group, and we know that $\CG_{\acf_0}(K)=\CG_{\dcf_0}(K)$.
 After combining this with Polkowska's result, we obtain that a PAC differential subfield in DCF$_0$ is simple if and only if it is bounded. \end{remark}